-Twenty-nine percent (29%) of healthcare respondents said their organizations experienced a natural disaster that caused downtime over the past two years.
+Twenty-one percent (21%) of manufacturing respondents said their organizations experienced a natural disaster that caused downtime over the past two years.

 Conclusion

 Technology and IT leaders deserve credit for helping their organizations pull through the pandemic while minimizing risks wherever possible.
 As organizations have supported remote and hybrid workforces, it has led to a proliferation of additional endpoints, cloud services, containerization, mobile devices, server and network sprawl, SaaS usage, and most of all, data growth across many platforms and devices.